Paw Patrol: The Movie: Animation

-On November 8, 2019, it was announced that Mikros Image in Montreal would handle the animation.
+On November 8, 2019, it was announced that Mikros Animation in Montreal would handle the animation.
 There are 250 filmmakers with a team of about 60 devoted to the animation.
 Their biggest challenge was creating high-quality theatrical animation that didn't lose the style of the series.
 They were also especially interested in creating action scenes that had more of a realistic quality.

 While they wanted to focus on the backstory of one character, it was also important to them to add a new female pup to the crew, since the character Skye is usually the only female on the team.
 New pups often appear in the series for a specific adventure to round out the team, but then are not necessarily in every episode going forward.

 Barlen stated about adding a new pup to the film: "For us, in terms of actually creating Liberty, it was really fun because one of the nice things was that we were able to create a character that maybe was a bit different than the other pups.
-All the pups in the PAW Patrol are perfect and they're great.
-They’re a certain way, but Liberty has got a little bit of an edge to her, which is nice.
-Having her experience and seeing her experiencing the film from her point of view, as she relates to the PAW Patrol, is really fun.
-And then, in terms of Marsai Martin who plays her, she’s such an incredible actress.
+All the pups in the Paw Patrol are perfect and they're great.
+They're a certain way, but Liberty has got a little bit of an edge to her, which is nice.
+Having her experience and seeing her experiencing the film from her point of view, as she relates to the Paw Patrol, is really fun.
+And then, in terms of Marsai Martin who plays her, she's such an incredible actress.
 It was such a gift that she agreed to do it because she really brings the character to life.
-We couldn’t imagine her being played in a better way by a better character, so we were really looking to have her on."
+We couldn't imagine her being played in a better way by a better character, so we were really looking to have her on."
 Brunker says that Liberty is a new character, which allows them to write differently for her than the other pups.
 They also knew when she grow up in Adventure City, it justifies her having a little bit 'thicker' skin and a tougher way of talking.
 He stated that it is fun to juxtapose with the attitudes that the other people used to from the regular core team of pups.